mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

-You can access the result of running a MATLAB build interactively in your Jenkins interface.
+Starting in R2024a, you can access the result of running a MATLAB build interactively in your Jenkins interface.
 After your build runs, the Jenkins build summary page displays the number of tasks that ran, failed, and were skipped.
-If your build ran successfully, you can click the **MATLAB Build Result** link on the page to access the table of task results.
-This table provides information about each task that was part of the MATLAB build.
+You can click the **MATLAB Build Results** link on the page to access the table of task results.
+The table provides information about each task that was part of the MATLAB build.
 Clicking a task name in the table displays relevant build log information on the **Console Output** page.

 ### Use the `runMATLABTests` Step
 Use the `runMATLABTests` step in your pipeline to run MATLAB and Simulink tests and generate test and coverage artifacts.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.